 ASHA remains an independent, unbiased source of information on sexual health.
 We are guided by science, not ideology.
 READ MORE.

-Most sexually active individuals are estimated to have one or more infections in their lifetime with the human papillomavirus (HPV) and, not surprisingly, ASHA receives countless HPV questions:
+Most sexually active individuals are estimated to have one or more infections in their lifetime with the human papillomavirus (HPV) and, not surprisingly, ASHA receives countless HPV questions like:

 What should I tell a partner?